 The medieval Catholic Chapel is built on the site of pagan place of worship and dates from the late 13th or early 14th Century.
 The Chapel was used throughout the years of Catholic repression and continues to be used regularly to this day.
 Stonor gave sanctuary to St. Edmund Campion in 1581, and an exhibition features his life and work.

-The Chapel is currently undergoing essential restoration works to re-tile the Chapel and clock tower roofs and renew the rain water drainage.
+The Chapel is in the final stages of essential building works to re-tile the Chapel and clock tower roofs and renew the rain water drainage.
 The restoration work will faithfully replicate or re-use exisitng materials to secure a water tight envelope for the building, protecting it from damage and ensuring the Chapel's continued use as a Catholic place of worship for future generations.
 The project is being supported by the Heritage Lottery Fund and other generous grant giving charities.
-The Chapel will be closed during the restoration works with Mass being celebrated in the house.

 The Walled Garden